lozhev/glutplanet/README.md

 # glutplanet
-Simple map viewer like SAS.Planet for windows, linux<br>
-View tiles from Bing,Yandex,OpenStreetMap and other.<br>
+Simple map viewer like SAS.Planet for windows, linux View tiles from Bing,Yandex,OpenStreetMap and other.
-Store tiles local in TMS format.<br>
+Store tiles local in TMS format.

-Used CURL for download tiles.<br>
+Used CURL for download tiles.
-Used stb_image for read jpeg, png tiles.<br>
+Used stb_image for read jpeg, png tiles.
-And TinyCThread for download, load in separated thread.<br>
+And TinyCThread for download, load in separated thread.

-Little size One source file in C.<br>
+Little size One source file in C

-TODO:<br>
+TODO:
-fix first time draw.<br>
+fix first time draw.
-fix sometime error: corrupted double-linked list after free(tile).<br>
-add blend.<br>
-raplace tiles_loaded form flat array to ListTile or SyncTileList with sorted push
+fix sometime error: corrupted double-linked list after free(tile). add blend. raplace tiles_loaded form flat array to ListTile or SyncTileList with sorted push